usnistgov/privacy_collaborative_research_cycle/index.md

 The [NIST Privacy Engineering Program](https://www.nist.gov/itl/applied-cybersecurity/privacy-engineering) has launched the Collaborative Research Cycle (CRC) to spur research, innovation, and understanding of data deidentification techniques.

 The [NIST Differential Privacy Challenge Series](https://www.nist.gov/ctl/pscr/open-innovation-prize-challenges/past-prize-challenges/2020-differential-privacy-temporal) saw huge gains in synthetic data generation performance and the publication of a variety of open source tools.
 Yet, evaluating and benchmarking synthetic data remains difficult.
-NIST has now released new data and evaluation tools to investigate the performance of synthetic data generators.
+NIST seeks to assist to the research community in overcoming research barriers by releasing new data and evaluation tools to investigate the performance of synthetic data generators.

 The [Diverse Community Excerpt Data](https://github.com/usnistgov/SDNist/tree/main/nist%20diverse%20communities%20data%20excerpts) are real-world, limited-feature data (24 columns), drawn from the American Community Survey and divided into three distinct geographic partitions.
 The complimentary [SDNist Deidentified Data Report Generator](https://github.com/usnistgov/SDNist) provides a suite of both machine- and human-readable outputs with more than ten metrics including univariate and multivariate statistics, database distance metrics, principal component analysis, propensity, basic privacy evaluation, and other information-rich tools.

 The CRC collects, evaluates, and packages contributed deidentified Diverse Community Excerpt Data as a *research acceleration bundle*.
 The CRC invites researchers to use this *research acceleration bundle* for investigation, comparison, and analysis and to submit their findings to a workshop